mattius459/runway_game/project_proposal_example.md

 ## Project Description

 My app is called "Runway".
-It is an app for those aspiring to get a better hold on their own personal finances in a way that is personalized, engaging, and informative.
+It is an app for those aspiring to get a better hold on their own personal finances in a way that is personalized, engaging, and educational.
 In a nutshell, it allows users to input information pertaining to their own financial situation and it computes a "personal financial runway" for them which calculates when they might be able to retire.

 ## Wire Frames